pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

 If TLS between components has been enabled on the target TiDB cluster (`spec.tlsCluster.enabled: true`), refer to [Generate certificates for components of the TiDB cluster](enable-tls-between-components.md#generate-certificates-for-components-of-the-tidb-cluster) to genereate a server-side certificate for TiDB Lightning, and configure `tlsCluster.enabled: true` in `values.yaml` to enable TLS between components.

-If the target TiDB cluster has enabled TLS for the MySQL client (`spec.tidb.tlsClient.enabled: true`), configure `tlsClient.enabled: true` in `values.yaml` to enable TiDB Lightning to connect to the TiDB server using TLS.
+If the target TiDB cluster has enabled TLS for the MySQL client (`spec.tidb.tlsClient.enabled: true`), and the corresponding client-side certificate is configured (the Kubernetes Secret object is `${cluster_name}-tidb-client-secret`), you can configure `tlsClient.enabled: true` in `values.yaml` to enable TiDB Lightning to connect to the TiDB server using TLS.

 To use different client certificates to connect to the TiDB server, refer to [Issue two sets of certificates for the TiDB cluster](enable-tls-for-mysql-client.md#issue-two-sets-of-certificates-for-the-tidb-cluster) to generate the client-side certificate for TiDB Lightning, and configure the corresponding Kubernetes secret object in `tlsCluster.tlsClientSecretName` in `values.yaml`.